 Allow homebuyers to picture themselves living in the space by getting rid of personal items such as framed photos, your kids’ drawings on the fridge, or your collection of ceramic frogs.

 Potential buyers will definitely be checking out the closet and storage space in the house.
 It’s better to remove extra items away from the home, after all, you’re moving right?
 Renting a storage unit for a month or so could get you a great return on your money.

 Boost your curb appeal

-Finally, it is time to take a hard look at the outside of your house.
-After all, that’s the first thing buyers will see when they pull up, so you’ve got to work that curb appeal hard.
+Finally, it is time to take a hard look at the outside of your house because this is the first thing buyers will see when they pull up, so you’ve got to work that curb appeal hard.

-Check the condition of exterior paint, your lawn and landscaping, your front door (check the hardware and doorknob), the driveway, a pool if you have one, and even the mailbox.
-If any of it appears neglected, damaged, dingy, or in disarray, do something about it or you’ll drive would-be buyers away before they even park their car.
+Check the condition of exterior paint, your lawn and landscaping, your front door (check the hardware and doorknob), the driveway.
+If any of it appears neglected, damaged, dingy, or in disarray, do something about it or you’ll lose potential Buyers before they come inside the house.

 - If you’ve painted in neutral tones, add touches of color with accessories

-- Place fresh flowers where they’ll stand out
+- Place fresh flowers in an area where they’ll stand out

 - Open all doors and windows beforehand to circulate fresh air